Updated May 24, 2023

 Steps to Achieve Success to Reach Goal Through Proper Strategy

-It describes the scope of the organization in which the market they are looking to compete.
-It is important for the organization to make the right choices; the choices can be on the same channel but should not go beyond knowledge.
-The choices are also made if the organization’s focus is just the home market or it will go multinational, which can be product-market diversification.
+It describes the organization’s scope in which the market they are looking to compete.
+The organization needs to make the right choices; the choices can be on the same channel but should not go beyond knowledge.
+The choices are also made if the organization’s focus is just the home market or if it will go multinational, which can be product-market diversification.

-There should be strategic logic behind competitive advantages, this can be strategies in two parts-one is positioning the logic in the market (market-based logic) which underpins the company’s competitive advantage ambitions.
+There should be strategic logic behind competitive advantages; this can be strategies in two parts-one is positioning the logic in the market (market-based logic), which underpins the company’s competitive advantage ambitions.

 Market Focus Strategy

-Competitive Strategies for Different Market Position
+Competitive Strategies for Different Market Positions

 Five competitive strategies for a different market position are as follows –

-1) Overall Low-Cost Provider Strategy
+1. Overall Low-Cost Provider Strategy

-2) Broad Differentiation Strategy
+2. Broad Differentiation Strategy

 The strategy is to present a different product than that of rivals in a way that will appeal to a broad spectrum of buyers.

-3) Focused Low-Cost Strategy
+3. Focused Low-Cost Strategy

-For this segment, the focus is put up on narrow market buyers and competition to buyers in the same scenario.
+This segment focuses on narrow market buyers and competition with buyers in the same scenario.
 The company must keep lower prices to serve niche members at a lower price than that of rivals in the market.

-4) Focused Differentiation Strategy
+4. Focused Differentiation Strategy

-In this segment, the focus is on narrow buyers and competition to rivals by offering customized attributes to the niche members better than the rivals in the market.
+The company focuses on narrow buyers and competes with rivals by offering customized attributes to the niche members better than the rivals in the market.

-5) Best Cost Provider Strategy
+5. Best Cost Provider Strategy

-For this segment the focus is to provide the best product at a better cost, the value for the money is the focus by incorporating good to excellent product attributes at a lower cost than rivals.
+For this segment, the focus is to provide the best product at a better cost; the value for the money is the focus by incorporating good to excellent product attributes at a lower cost than rivals.
 The focus is to have the lowest costs and prices when compared to competitors’ attributes they offer.